 If your mind is operating right, it is asking, "is this so?"
 This question keeps coming up.
 It helps to gather facts, statistics, and testimony, and on some matters it helps to try it out (remembering that there are certain kinds of matters where tryouts backfire, such as with addictions).
 Logic, deduction, and analogy help, too.
 But no matter how much you gather, you're still left with questions, including questions about the information or form of thinking you use.
 Such doubts, when pushed, undermine your ability to act decisively.

 The way past that is to ask not only why something would not be so, but also why it would or could be so.
 Adding that question into the mix opens the door for possibilities and imagination, not just rules and negatives.
 Doubts need to stand up to the same examination as beliefs.
-And what you'll find is that no matter how much you examine your questions, those too need to be questioned, and will have holes and dead ends.
+And what you'll find is that no matter how much you examine your questions, those too need to be questioned, and will be found to have holes and dead ends.
 This is an epistemological problem (that is, it's in the very nature and limits of the ways in which beings can know and learn).
-The sound mind learns what it can, doubts what it knows, knows its doubts, and doubts its doubts.
-The decision to entrust God with the matter turns the strongest doubt into an act of faith, and the most stubborn question into a plea of faith.
+The sound mind learns what it can, questions what it knows, knows and names its doubts, and doubts its doubts.
+It's beyond question that each of us do doubt.
+The decision to entrust God with the matter turns the strongest doubt into an act of trust, and the most stubborn question into a plea of faith.

 This means that doubt can be a help to faith, maybe even a part of faith.
-What most fully opposes faith is not doubt, but fear.
+The fullest opponent of faith is not doubt, but fear.

 You have your own places where spiritual or religious doubt hangs out.
 If you're honest with yourself, you know where they are.
 Some you can eventually resolve; other will never go away.
 You have both the freedom and the responsibility to account for religious doubt, to learn from it and live with it.